limoka/CommonAPI/README.md

 ## Feedback and Bug Report
 Feel free to contact me via Discord (Kremnev8#3756) for any feedback, bug-reports or suggestions.

+# How develop mods using CommonAPI
+All features are written as self-contained modules (Inspired by [R2API](https://github.com/risk-of-thunder/R2API)).
+By default NO modules are loaded.
+To use a module at the top of your BepInEx plugin class add an attribute `CommonAPISubmoduleDependency`.
+That will ensure that specified modules are loaded.
+Make sure you don't ask to load modules that you are not using.

 ## How to setup development environment
 1. Download and install [CommonAPI](https://dsp.thunderstore.io/package/CommonAPI/CommonAPI/) and its dependencies
 3. Create development environment.
 You can find how to do that [here](https://docs.bepinex.dev/master/articles/dev_guide/plugin_tutorial/index.html#sidetoggle)
 4. Add LDBTool and CommonAPI assemblies to your references.
 5. You also likely will need a Unity Project.
 You can find instructions on setting that up [here](https://github.com/kremnev8/DSP-Mods/wiki/Setting-up-development-environment)

-# How develop mods using CommonAPI

-All features are written as self-contained modules (Inspired by [R2API](https://github.com/risk-of-thunder/R2API)).
-By default NO modules are loaded.
-To use a module at the top of your BepInEx plugin class add an attribute `CommonAPISubmoduleDependency`.
-That will ensure that specified modules are loaded.
-Make sure you don't ask to load modules that you are not using.
-## Example
+### Usage Example
 ```csharp
 [BepInPlugin(GUID, NAME, VERSION)]